Haters gonna hate, but Sanju Samson's gonna smash it

 In fact, if Sanju had been singing, that 10th over from Bangladesh was the crescendo of a masterful display that was played throughout on a high tempo and ended in his first T20I century (111 off 47).

-Sanju gave the visitors as much as a sniff when he walked out, disappointed with a mistimed pull off Mustafizur Rahman in the 14th over.
-Suryakumar Yadav hugged him tight.
-The India captain and the dugout couldn't have cheered louder when Sanju hit a four off Mahedi to get to his century to flex his biceps.
+Sanju gave the visitors as much as a sniff when he walked back after flexing his biceps, disappointed with a mistimed pull off Mustafizur Rahman in the 14th over.
+But Suryakumar Yadav hugged him tight.
+The India captain and the dugout couldn't have cheered louder when Sanju hit a four off Mahedi to get to his century in 40 balls.

 Alright, Sanju was early into his pull and that was a cheap way for a set batter to go.
 But who cares?
 Surya might have said, 'Chin up, warrior' because Sanju had fought like one.
 He had to answer his critics, who have never missed a chance to remind this swashbuckling wicketkeeper batter, a month shy of his 30th birthday, that he was no more the boy wonder of IPL fame.